Wisconsin Vote Reports

 "Gender-Neutral" Language in the Military

-SB166 "Gender-Neutral" Language in the Military (passed 33 to 0 on 9/14/2023).
-Removes “gender-specific” language from Article 133 of the Wisconsin Code of Military Justice, which prohibits “conduct unbecoming of an officer and a gentleman.”
+Removes "gender-specific" language from Article 133 of the Wisconsin Code of Military Justice, which prohibits "conduct unbecoming of an officer and a gentleman."

 -